 Extra / Zone

-Extra / Zone area is specific area beacuse it can contain other areas.
-It behaves like card in card.
-You can use it to group together description of one Extra or Zone.
+Extra / Zone area is specific section because it can contain other sections.
+It works like card in card.
+You can use it to group together related data (for example of one Extra or Zone).